Existence of solutions for deterministic bilevel games under a general Bayesian approach: Existence of solutions for the Bayesian approach

-The main problem with the above example is that for all $x\in (0,1]$, the set $S(x)$ is not ``balanced", concentrating half of the ``mass" of the triangle in the third upper part of it.
+The main problem with the triangle-to-segment map $S$ in the above example is that for all $x\in (0,1]$, the set $S(x)$ is not ``balanced", concentrating half of the ``mass" of the triangle in the third right part of it.
 In contrast, the limit set $S(0)$ is balanced in the sense that its ``mass" is equally distributed in both halves.
 Continuity of $S$ is not enough to prevent this abrupt change in ``mass" distribution.
-Thus, we introduce a stronger notion of continuity of set-valued maps, that ensures that changes of dimension may happen but in a ``balanced way''.
+Motivated by the rectangle-to-segment map $\tilde{S}$, we introduce a stronger notion of continuity of set-valued maps, that ensures that changes of dimension may happen but in a ``balanced way''.
 As we will see in Section \ref{subsec:ConstructionBeliefs}, this notion is sufficient to ensure weak continuity not only for the Neutral belief, but also for a large family of beliefs built from continuous densities.
+The idea is to use an inner and an outer approximation of $S(x)$ by ``rectangles'' whose volume ratio goes to 1.

-\begin{definition}(Rectangular Continuity) Let $X\subset\R^d$ nonempty and $Y \subset \R^p$ nonempty and closed.
+\begin{definition}(Rectangular continuity) Let $X\subset\R^d$ nonempty and $Y \subset \R^p$ nonempty and closed.
 Let $S:X\tto Y$ be a set-valued map with nonempty, bounded values.
 Let $d_x = \adim (S(x))$ for each $x\in X$, and let $\bar{x}\in X$.
 We say that $S$ is \emph{rectangularly continuous} at $\bar{x}$ if there exist maps $T_0,T_1,R_0,R_1:X\tto Y$ such that \begin{enumerate} \item For every $x$ near $\bar{x}$,

 \item For $j=0,1$, $R_j(x)\subset \spn(T_j(x)-T_j(x))^{\perp}\cap\spn(S(x)-S(x))$, and $T_j$ has constant affine dimension equal to $d_{\bar{x}}$. \item For $j=0,1$,

 \item The maps $R_0$ and $R_1$ have measurable values and verify that